-5.1 Strictly Monotone Synergy in Types
+A. Strictly Monotone Synergy in Types

-First consider the simplest case: synergy is (strictly) monotone in types if synergy is either non-decreasing (increasing) or non-increasing (decreasing) in (x, y), i.e. synergy is monotone to the "north and east", or "south and west" in the type space.
+First consider the simplest case: synergy is (strictly) monotone in types if synergy is either nondecreasing (increasing) or nonincreasing (decreasing) in (x, y); i.e., synergy is monotone to the "north and east" or "south and west" in the type space.8

-Proposition 2.
-Let synergy be non-decreasing in $\theta$ .
-If M'' and M' are respectively optimal for $\theta'' \succ \theta'$ , then $M'' \succeq{PQD} M'$ in (a) generic finite type models for synergy monotone in types; (b) continuum type models for synergy strictly monotone in types.
+PROPOSITION 2: Let synergy be nondecreasing in θ .
+If M'' and M' are respectively optimal for $\theta'' \succ \theta'$, then $M'' \succeq{PQD} M'$ in (a) generic finite type models for synergy monotone in types and (b) continuum type models for synergy strictly monotone in types.

-To illustrate this first sorting result, consider the production function $\phi = \alpha xy + \beta (xy)^2$ .
-If $\alpha\beta < 0$ then Becker's Sorting Result does not apply.
-But since synergy $\phi{12} = \alpha + 2\beta xy$ strictly increases in $(\alpha, \beta)$ , sorting rises in both parameters, by Proposition 2.
+To illustrate this first sorting result, consider the production function $\phi = \alpha xy + \beta (xy)^2$.
+If $\alpha\beta < 0$, then Becker's Sorting Result does not apply.
+But since synergy $\phi{12} = \alpha + 2\beta xy$ strictly increases in (α, β) , sorting rises in both parameters, by Proposition 2.

-Assuming that synergy is monotone in types rules out either NAM1 or NAM3 in three type models.
-But with more types this cross-sectional assumption still allows for rich matching patterns.
-For example, assume the synergy function $\phi{12}(x,y) =$
+Assuming that synergy is monotone in types rules out either NAM1 or NAM3 in three-type models.
+But with more types, this cross-sectional assumption still allows for rich matching patterns.
+For example, assume the synergy function $\phi{12}(x,y) = \alpha - \beta \min\{x,y\}$ (recall that synergy fully determines the optimal matching by (5)).
+Synergy is monotone in types-nondecreasing or nonincreasing as $\beta \leq 0$.
+Synergy is increasing in α and decreasing in β .
+Thus, by Proposition 2, sorting increases in α and falls in β .
+Figure 4 illustrates this

-&lt;sup>8This cross-sectional assumption is not so strong that it eliminates the partialness of the PQD order.
-For instance, PAM2 and PAM4 can both emerge as optimal matchings when synergy is strictly monotone in types (Figure 5, left).
+8This cross-sectional assumption is not so strong that it eliminates the partialness of the PQD order.
+For instance, PAM2 and PAM4 can both emerge as optimal matchings when synergy is strictly monotone in types (Figure 5, left panel).